jedi-academy/learn-4711/data/assignments/assignment2.md

 ##User Roles

-I suggest a dropdown to switch between user roles, as with labs 5-7.
+I suggest a menu dropdown to switch between user roles, as with labs 5-7.

 You do not need authentication for this assignment.